 Telling a prisoner that you’re going to “get medieval” on them does not have positive connotations.
 At the same time, medieval texts like Magna Carta are held up as having made fundamental contributions to liberal political theory.
 This writing intensive seminar invites students to explore key issues in the development of legal thought and practice in the medieval West that help us understand how various communities and institutions addressed the problem of violence, administered justice, and created social and religious order through law.
 (Writing-intensive.)
 Prerequisite, One 200-level history course.
 Maximum enrollment, 20.

 Previous topic -- Founders and Their Progeny: American Political and Social Thought, 1750-1865.
 Examination of biographical studies of and writings by individuals who shaped and challenged American political and social thought from the era of the Revolution to the Civil War.
 Emphasis on author's interpretation of subject's relation to historical context, varieties of biographical methods and close analysis of subjects' writings.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American history.
 Maximum enrollment, 20.

 379S US International Relations: Race, Empire, and Transnational History.

 This seminar examines US international relations in the twentieth century.
 Course discussions focus on the reproduction of race alongside the growth of US economic, cultural, political, and military power overseas, including Africa, Southeast Asia, the Caribbean, and Latin America.
 The course traces how imperial networks have shaped racial categories in the United States, and it examines the formation of transnational political and cultural affiliations such as Pan-Africanism.
 (Writing-intensive.)
+(Same as Government 379.)
 Maximum enrollment, 20.
 Day Moore.